-Recovery After Stroke podcast, moving you through life’s transit lounge and helping you go from where you are to where you’d rather be.
+Recovery After Stroke podcast moves you through life’s transit lounge and helps you go from where you are to where you’d rather be.

 Now, if you or someone you care about has had a stroke, and has started the recovery, you’ll know what a scary and confusing time it can be.
 There may be a whole lot of questions going through your mind, like, how long will it take to recover?

 Will I actually recover?
 What things should I avoid in case I make was my doctors and therapists were always helpful in explaining things, but obviously, because I’d never had a stroke before, I didn’t know what questions to ask.
 And so I worried a lot and missed out on doing things that could have sped up my recovery.

 So if you’re finding yourself in that situation, stop worrying and head to thetransitloungepodcast.com where you can download a guide that will help you.
 It’s called seven questions to ask your doctor after a stroke.
 These seven questions are the ones I wish I’d asked when I had my stroke because they not only helped me better understand my condition, they helped me take a more active role in my own recovery rather than just waiting to be told what to do at my next appointment to the website now, https://recoveryafterstroke.com/ and download the guide.
 It’s free.

 G’day everybody and welcome to another episode of the Recovery After Stroke podcast.
 My guest today is Kevin Grise.
 Kevin Grise is a hypnotist with a broad background spanning over 30 years as a hypnotherapist, actor, model, and representative in the medical industry.
 Kevin’s professionalism and dynamic style are apparent in all aspects of his stage hypnosis show.
 The hypnotist will teach you that there is nothing magical or mystical about Hypnosis, we are all in a different form of hypnosis every day.
 All hypnosis is self-hypnosis.